Real-World Networks are Low-Dimensional: Theoretical and Practical Assessment

-Finally, we turn to the question of how one can recover the dimension $d$ of $G(n, d, \beta, w_0)$ generated under $L_\infty$-norm.
-We show that this is accomplished by a simple test statistic that computes a slightly modified version of the clustering coefficient in a subgraph of $G$ consisting of all vertices with weight in $[w_c, c \cdot w_c]$ for some constants $w_c \ge w_0, 1 < c < 4/3$.
+We turn to the question of how one can recover the dimension $d$ of $G(n, d, \beta, w_0)$ generated under $L_\infty$-norm.
+We show that this is accomplished by a simple test statistic that computes a modified version of the clustering coefficient in a subgraph of $G$ consisting of all vertices with weight in $[w_c, c w_c]$ for some constants $w_c \ge w_0, 1 < c < 2/\sqrt{3}$.
 We show that the value of this test statistic is well concentrated around its expectation such that it allows us to test whether $G$ came from dimension $d$ as long as $d = o(\log(n))$.
 As a side result, this shows that all graphs in the low-dimensional regime form a clear dichotomy.

 Formally, we consider the following statistical testing problem.
-We are given a graph $G$ on $n$ vertices, its weight sequence, and an integer $d = o(\log(n) )$.
+We are given a graph $G$ on $n$ vertices, its weight sequence, and an integer $d = o(\log(n))$.
 Under the null hypothesis, $G$ is a GIRG generated in the weight sampling model with dimension $d$, whereas under the alternative hypothesis, $G$ was generated in dimension $d_1 \neq d$ or it is a Chung--Lu graph.
 Here, we allow $d_1$ to be any integer (potentially larger than $\log(n)$).
 As a proof of concept, we propose the following testing procedure for this problem.
-Fix a constant $1 < c < \frac{4}{3}$ and a weight $w_c \ge w_0$.
-Now, consider the induced subgraph $G'$ of $G$ consisting of all vertices with weight in $[w_c, c \cdot w_c]$.
-For every vertex $v \in G'$ that has at least two neighbors in $G'$, we compute its local clustering coefficient $CC_{G'}(v)$ and denote by $P_C(G')$ the mean over all these values.
-We accept the null hypothesis if and only if $\left( \frac{3}{4} \right)^d - n^{-1/4} \le P_C(G') \le c \cdot \left( \frac{3}{4} \right)^d + n^{-1/4}$.
-Again, we show that the probability that this test makes a mistake under both the null and alternative hypothesis goes to zero as $n \rightarrow \infty$.
-For this, we need the following lemma.
+Fix a constant $1 < c < 2/\sqrt{3}$ and a weight $w_c \ge w_0$.
+Now, consider the induced subgraph $\Gtest$ of $G$ consisting of all vertices with weight in $[w_c, c w_c]$.
+For every vertex $v \in \Gtest$ that has at least two neighbors in $\Gtest$, we compute its local clustering coefficient $CC_{\Gtest}(v)$ and denote by $\textsc{CC}^{(+)}(\Gtest)$ the mean over all these values.
+We accept the null hypothesis if and only if condition (\ref{eq:testcondition}) is met.
+We show that the probability that this test makes a mistake under both the null and alternative hypothesis goes to zero as $n \rightarrow \infty$ and we capture this in the following statment.